-Each Chemistry graduate student is subject to an oral candidacy examination by their Dissertation Committee.
-The Graduate Committee holds a yearly information session on preparing for this exam in the summer/ early fall term.
-This examination is held in the second year of enrollment and can be completed EITHER by the end of the fall term (end of December) or by the end of spring term (end of May).
+Each Chemistry graduate student is subject to an oral second year research gateway examination ("second year exam") by their Dissertation Committee.
+The Graduate Chair holds a yearly information session on preparing for this exam in the early fall term.
+This examination is held in the second year of enrollment.
+Because the intention of this exam is to demonstrate substantial new original research, this exam should be scheduled for the winter term-ideally in February or March-and must be completed by May 31.
+In extenuating circumstances, the Graduate Committee may grant permission for the exam to be taken in the fall semester of the second year.
 The timing of the exam should be decided via a discussion between the graduate student and their PhD advisor.

-In preparation for the candidacy exam, each student should form a Dissertation Committee of 4 members consisting of their dissertation advisor, at least two Chemistry faculty members and one faculty member whose primary appointment is not in the Department of Chemistry (the cognate member).
-You should choose your committee in concert with your dissertation advisor and once the committee has been constituted, make sure to notify the Graduate Program Coordinator in the Student Services office so that the appropriate forms can be completed.
-For students planning to complete their candidacy in FALL term, these forms are due by October 15.
-For student planning to complete their candidacy in the WINTER term, these forms are due on February 15.
-These forms should be turned in, at a minimum 4 week prior to the candidacy exam.
+In preparation for the second year exam, each student must form a Dissertation Committee of 4 members consisting of their dissertation advisor, at least two other Chemistry faculty members and one faculty member (the cognate member) whose primary appointment is not in the Department of Chemistry or who has an active appointment in another department.
+You should choose your committee in concert with your dissertation advisor.
+Once the committee has been constituted, make sure to notify the Graduate Program Coordinator in the Student Services office so that the appropriate forms can be completed and reviewed by Rackham.
+These forms should be completed electronically at a minimum 4 weeks prior to the second year exam and no later than February 15.
+For students granted permission to complete their second year exam in FALL term, these forms are due by October 15.

-As part of the candidacy exam, each student must submit a written proposal to his/her Dissertation Committee.
+As part of the second year exam, each student must submit a written proposal to their Dissertation Committee at least two weeks prior to the exam.
 The proposal should be sufficiently detailed so that the nature of the research problem and the direction of the effort is defined and characterized, but not more than ten double-spaced typed pages [including all text and graphics (sections a-d)].
 Literature references are then added at the end.